infretis/infentory/puckering/README.md

 </h1>

 # Motivation
 The motivation for this assignment is to introduce students to software designed for conducting path sampling.
-The software employed here is an in-house-developed Python code for running &infin;RETIS that interfaces with Gromacs to perform essential molecular dynamics (MD) steps.
-Through this assignment, we aim to demonstrate the capability of studying a transition process that is nearly impossible to investigate using conventional brute-force MD methods due to its rare event nature.
+The software employed here is an in-house-developed Python code for running &infin;RETIS that interfaces among others with Gromacs to perform the molecular dynamics (MD) steps.
+Through this exercise, we aim to demonstrate the capabilities of path sampling, where we can study transition processes that can be hard or impossible to investigate using conventional brute-force MD methods due to their rare event nature.
 The algorithms and software utilized in this assignment are the result of very recent active developments within the research group of Theoretical Chemistry.

 If path sampling and software development sound interesting to you, to the extent that you would like to study them in more detail, please don't hesitate to get in touch with Titus and Anders to explore potential master projects.
 You can contact them at titus.van.erp@ntnu.no and anders.lervik@ntnu.no.